Good Relations

 In the first ever hybrid 'It Takes Allsorts', please join us in person at Ards Blair Mayne's Dusty Millar room or online via MS Teams.
 Tea & Coffee are provided for those attending in person.
 To register for this event, please email: goodrelations@ardsandnorthdown.gov.uk

-This four-week online programme exploring diversity in our society.
+This four-week online programme explored diversity in our society.
 Topics include Inclusive Language, LGBTQ+, Disabilities and Immigration.

 Good Relations Week 2022

-Good Relations Week 2022 takes place from Monday 19th to Sunday 25th September 2022.
-The theme for this year’s celebration is ‘‘Change Starts With Us’ as we focus on the UN’s Sustainable Development Goals to highlight the political, social, economic, and environmental challenges we face as a region.
+Good Relations Week 2022: Monday 19th to Sunday 25th September 2022.
+The theme for this year’s celebration: ‘‘Change Starts With Us’ and focused on the UN’s Sustainable Development Goals to highlight the political, social, economic, and environmental challenges we face as a region.

-The Ards and North Down Good Relations team invites you to mark the week by joining them at the following events:
+The Ards and North Down Good Relations team marked the week with the following events:

 - Screening of Quo Vadis, Aida?
 A short film produced in conjunction with Remembering Srebrenica